fdmarcin/benerator-cumberpy/README.rst

 Install and run Benerator Cumberpy
 **********************************

-0. Install Python, and create a virtualenv.
+Make sure you have Python installed, and (optionally) create a virtualenv.

-1. Clone or download this repo.
-2. ``cd`` into the project folder and install with ``pip install -e .`` (note the full stop at the end).
-If you're using a virtualenv, you may need to deactivate and activate it before running the program for the first time.
+To install Benerator Cumberpy run ``pip install benedict_cumberpy``

-3. In your terminal, run ``hello-ben``.
+To run the Benedict Cumberpy open up your terminal and run ``hello-ben``.
 Your console will print a sentence like "Hello there, my name is Bronzelike Certificate.".

 For added hilarity, pipe the output of **hello-ben** through ``cowsay`` ( Win: `cowsay for windows <https://github.com/kanej/Posh-Cowsay/>`_, Linux: ``apt install cowsay`` or whatever else your distro uses, OSX: if you have HomeBrew installed – ``brew install cowsay``).